 This exhibition is supported by Arts Council England.

 Transfeminist, posthuman, geocommunist and postcolonial responses to the environmental crisis

 Saturday 19th Oct, 2 - 4pm @ arebyte Gallery

-Ami Clarke draws together friends, colleagues and associates: Arun Saldanha, and Diann Bauer, who each in their own way seek to address the current power relations of catastrophic capitalism, and the structural injustices that come of this via gendered, racialised and sexualized oppressions.
+A panel discussion with Ami Clarke, Diann Bauer, and Arun Saldanha.
+Ami Clarke draws together friends, colleagues and associates: Arun Saldanha, and Diann Bauer, who each in their own way seek to address the current power relations of catastrophic capitalism, and the structural injustices that come of this via gendered, racialized and sexualized oppressions.